OpaxIV/drm_in_games/README.md

 <br>

 ### Annotations
-- Multiple folders can be found with names like "archive" oder "obsolete".
+- Multiple folders can be found with names like "archive" or "obsolete".
 These folders contain mainly analyses, which were not further elaborated upon.
-This was due to time constraints or "wrong directions", which would else been taken.
+This was due to time constraints or "wrong directions", which would have else been taken.
 - The file (<a href="hslu_secproj/disasm_vm_obfuscators/symb_exec/analysis.md">"symb_exec"</a>) contains a semi finished analysis of the symbolic execution technique.
 Unfortunately, this is also unfinished due to not really being in the scope of this project and (again) due to time constraints.